Prithiviraj25/Hybrid_search/Readme.md

 |-----------|------------------------------------------|
 | `400`     | Invalid request body                     |
 | `500`     | Internal server error or API key failure |

 ---

-## ⚙️ Internal Pipeline

-1. Query is embedded using `HuggingFaceEmbeddings`
-2. BM25 sparse encoding via `BM25Encoder`
-3. Hybrid search with `PineconeHybridSearchRetriever`
-4. Top-k documents used as context for LLaMA via Groq API
-5. Response is generated and returned as JSON

----
 ## 🚀 Live Demo